OpenZeppelin/nile/README.md

 ## Extending Nile with plugins

 Nile has the possibility of extending its CLI and `NileRuntimeEnvironment` functionalities through plugins.
-For developing plugins for Nile fork [this plugin example](https://github.com/franalgaba/nile-plugin-example) boilerplate and implement your desired functionality with the provided instructions.
+For developing plugins you can fork [this example boilerplate](https://github.com/franalgaba/nile-plugin-example)  and implement your desired functionality with the provided instructions.

 ### How it works

 This implementation takes advantage of the native extensibility features of [click](https://click.palletsprojects.com/).
 Using click and leveraging the Python [entry points](https://packaging.python.org/en/latest/specifications/entry-points/) we have a simple manner of handling extension natively on Python environments through dependencies.
-The plugin implementation on Nile looks for specific Python entry points constraints for adding commands.
+The plugin implementation on Nile looks for specific Python entry points constraints for adding commands for either CLI or NRE.

-In order for this implementation to be functional, it is needed by the plugin developer to follow some development guidelines defined in this simple plugin example extending Nile for a dummy greet extension.
-In a brief explanation the guidelines are as follows:
+In order for this implementation to be functional, it is needed by the plugin developer to follow some guidelines:

-1. Define a Python module that implements a click command or group (a plugin for nile cli):
+1. Use click if the plugin provides a CLI command:

    ```python
    # First, import click dependency